michaelrsweet/pdfio/doc/pdfio.md

 - "Times-Roman"
 - "ZapfDingbats"

-PDFio always uses the Windows CP1252 subset of Unicode for these fonts.
+Except for Symbol and ZapfDingbats (which use a custom 8-bit character set), PDFio always uses the Windows CP1252 subset of Unicode for these fonts.

 The second function is [`pdfioFileCreateFontObjFromFile`](@@) which creates a